wasm-forge/demo3/README.md

 dfx start
 ```

-Go to the `demo3` project folder and deploy the canister:
+Go to the `demo3` project folder and create the canister:
 ```bash
 dfx canister create --all
 ```